 If you are teaching, you will need to complete a Beginning Teacher Assistance Program to maintain your certificate.
-Missouri State offers our BEARS Program to help you meet that DESE requirement.
-If you are not teaching, there is no need to attend a BEARS workshop since you cannot maintain your certificate if you are not teaching.
+Missouri State offers a Beginning Teacher Assistance Program (BTAP) in cooperation with 5 other institutions in SW Missouri to help you meet that DESE requirement.
+If you are not teaching, there is no need to attend a BTAP workshop since you cannot maintain your certificate if you are not teaching.

 13. On my job applications, it asks what type of certificate I will have earned.
 What do I put?